Documentary Wedding Photographer

 It’s far from traditional but tells a complete story.

-Of course, its important to the key shots during a wedding, but I really love to explore the whole event.
+Of course, it’s important to get the key shots during a wedding, but I really love to explore the whole event.

 In this image, the bride’s friends crane to take a peek at the bride and groom.

 These types of moments are what drives me as a visual storyteller.